erikjavornik/100_days/README.md

 Day 38 Workout Tracker: Create an app to track exercise based on a user input statement and upload the data to a Google Sheet.

 Day 39 Flight Deal Finder:

+Day 40 Flight Club: Make the project from Day 39 publicly available by